9.00 - 9.15 | Introduction and outline |

 Good Software Engineering Practice for R Packages

-Welcome to the homepage of the short course “Good Software Engineering Practice for R Packages”, part of ISCB 2025.
+Welcome to the homepage of the short course “Good Software Engineering Practice for R Packages”, a pre-conference course for the 46th Annual Conference of the International Society for Clinical Biostatistics (ISCB).
 In this course you will learn hands-on skills and tools to engineer reliable R packages used in statistics.
 The short course will be conducted in a full day and will be a mix of presentations and exercises.
 Participants need to be comfortable with writing functions in R and use their own laptops as a prerequisite.

 Event Details

-The presenters in this workshop will be Audrey T. Yeo, Alessandro Gasparini and Daniel Sabanés Bové.
+The instructors for this workshop will be Audrey T. Yeo, Alessandro Gasparini and Daniel Sabanés Bové.
+You can learn more about them in the introduction section.

 Workshop Program